vexide/website/src/content/docs/competition.md

 The second important thing to understand about the competition lifecycle is that competition functions other than `connected` and `disconnected` can have their execution cancelled at any time.
 If you are in the middle of `autonomous` and the field controller decides to disable you, execution *will* jump to `disabled` at the next opportunity the async runtime gets and any local context in `autonomous` will be lost, since its future will simply stop being polled.

-No `drop` implementations will be called when this happens. `autonomous` will simply stop being polled and `disabled` will start running.
-If `autonomous` ever runs a second time, execution will not pick up where it left off. `autonomous` will instead just run again from the start.
+> In other words, if `autonomous` ever runs a second time, execution will not pick up where it left off. `autonomous` will instead just run again from the start.

-> Yes, this is technically a memory leak since no `drop` implementations are called when a mode switch occurs.
-It's unavoidable, though, and the alternatives would offer a far worse experience.

 # Competition Information